rsabhilash/xvcd/README_slc6.txt

  Use these instructions for building on a Linux PC, specifically SLC6.
 Tested with Linux Kernel 2.6.32 x86_64.

  Need libusb and libftdi installed.
-If like my test system, yum did not have a recent enough libusb for access to the FTDI to work properly.
-Need at least libusb-1.0.
-So I had to install libusb
+On my SLC6 system, yum did not have a recent enough libusb for access to the FTDI to work properly.
+The minimum version is libusb-1.0.
+So I had to install libusb myself:
- myself:

  Can download from: http://libusb.info/ or git clone https://github.com/libusb/libusb